 WISE

 Wise.com not only lets you check today’s exchange rates from a foreign currency to Mexican pesos, but I have found it to be the most inexpensive way of getting money from my U.S. bank account into my Mexican bank account.
 I use it a lot!
-Plus, they have a great app that has an easy-to-use interface.
+Plus, they have a great app with an easy-to-use interface.
 Available on iOS and Android

 Remitly